Janaprasath/Deep-Learning-Approaches-for-Flood-Segmentation-A-Study-of-CNNs-and-Vision-Transformers/Results_and_Conclusion.md

+CONCLUSION:

+- This project compared three CNN-based models (U-Net, DeepLabV3+, ResUNet) and three Vision Transformer-based models (ViT for Segmentation, UNetR, SwinUNet) for flood segmentation tasks.
+- The evaluation was based on performance metrics such as Accuracy, Dice Coefficient, F1 Score, Precision, Recall, MeanIoU, and Loss across training, validation, and test sets.

-Trainin Performance of CNN and ViT Models on Flood Segmentation:
+Training Performance of CNN and ViT Models on Flood Segmentation:

 Model/Metrics           |   Accuracy     |      Loss	   |      Precision  |	  Recall   |	  F1 Score  |    MeanIoU   |   Dice coefficient	 |
 ------------------------|----------------|---------------|-----------------|-------------|--------------|--------------|---------------------|